Category Archives: Hiking

 Blackforest Walkabout

-Once we got out to the point of the beach the wind started to pick up and blew the sand across the beach.
-A mini dust storm was the one thing we will remember the most.
-The way the sand slithered along the ground was almost spiritual.
-It reminded me of the plague in Egypt of the death of the first born like in the cartoon Prince of Egypt.
-The way that it slinked and weaved in and around each bush and grass clump.
-It was a great lesson for the kids because last week we learned about the great dust storms the U.S. had back in the 1930s.
+Once we got out to the open point of the beach, the wind started to pick up and blew the sand across the beach.
+This mini dust storm was the one thing we will remember the most.
+The way the sand moved reminded me of the cartoon Prince of Egypt—the plague of the death of the firstborn.
+The way that the sand slinked and weaved in and around each bush and grass clump, how it slithered along the ground, was almost supernatural.
+It was a great experience for the kids because the week before, we had learned about the 1930s Dust Bowl, the great dust storms that happened so long ago in the U.S. As bad as this little sand disturbance was, the kids could only imagine the magnitude of what a real sandstorm must have been like.
+Anna wandered too far ahead and had to turn back, facing the storm head-on.
+She literally had the sand and wind in her face, which gave her a new perspective on what a sandstorm, even a low-scale one, was like.

 ~Becky~